Murad Hasratyan

-Murad Hasratyan (Մուրադ Հասրաթյան; born June 20, 1935) is an Armenian architectural historian.
+Murad Hasratyan (Մուրադ Հասրաթյան; 20 June 1935 – 16 January 2026) was an Armenian architectural historian.

-Biography
+Background

-He was born in Yerevan to an educated family.
+Hasratyan was born in Yerevan on 20 June 1935, to an educated family.
 His father, Morus Hasratyan, was a renowned historian and philologist, honorary figure of the Armenian SSR, the first student of the Faculty of History at Yerevan State University and the Director of History Museum of Armenia.

 In 1958, Murad graduated from the Architecture Department of the Yerevan Polytechnic Institute with a diploma of excellence, receiving the qualification "Architect".

 At the institute he was taught by the professors Rafayel Israyelyan, Samvel Safaryan, Varazdat Harutyunyan, and the head of his diploma work was Mikayel Mazmanyan.

+Hasratyan died on 16 January 2026, at the age of 90.

 Career

 As a senior architect, he started to work at the newly opened Yerevan Project Institute, in Gevorg Tamanyan studio.
-He designed several projects: residential and administrative buildings, schools (after Shirvanzade-1961), designed the plans of the settlement after Lukashin and the settlements of Kanaker Hydro Power Plant (1959-1961).
+He designed several projects: residential and administrative buildings, schools (after Shirvanzade–1961), designed the plans of the settlement after Lukashin and the settlements of Kanaker Hydro Power Plant (1959–1961).

-Since 1964, he worked at Academy of Arts of the Academy of Sciences of Armenia as a junior researcher and then became the Scientific Secretary of the Institute.
+From 1964, he worked at Academy of Arts of the Academy of Sciences of Armenia as a junior researcher and then became the Scientific Secretary of the Institute.

 In 1969 he became a Candidate of Sciences after defending his thesis on "Architectural complexes of Syunik region 16-18th centuries".

-He has headed the Architecture Department of the Institute of Arts of the Armenian Academy of Sciences since 1988.
+He headed the Architecture Department of the Institute of Arts of the Armenian Academy of Sciences from 1988.

-Since 1999 he teaches at the Yerevan State university.
+From 1999 he taught at the Yerevan State university.

-Researches
+Research

-M. Hasratyan has measured around 150 monuments in Armenia.
+Hasratyan measured around 150 monuments in Armenia.

 He was the first one to research and put into scientific circulation: Tashi’s monument, early medieval monuments of Ddmashen, Sarakap, the monasteries in Artsakh- Amaras, Dadivank, Khratravank, Gandzasar Monastery, Gtchavank, and numerous churches, including the famous Ghazanchetsots Cathedral, have been measured by the medieval Armenian architectural monuments of the Nagorno-Karabakh region.

 In Nakhichevan, Hasratyan has been measuring, analyzing, and putting in scientific circulation many monuments, including the Astrapid Red Monastery, which had been destroyed by the “owners” of Nakhichevan not long after and continues to exist only in M. Hasratyan's assessments and descriptions.

 He was the first to explore the Armenian-Byzantine, Armenian-Georgian, Armenian-Iranian architectural relations.